Kacy-SME/tpsm/assets/README.md

 ## Output Videos

-Our project showcases the remarkable capabilities of the TPS (Thin Plate Spline) algorithm in animating a wasp model based on driving videos.
+Our project showcases the remarkable capabilities of the TPS (Thin Plate Spline) algorithm in animating a wasp image based on driving videos.
 Below, you will find a series of output videos demonstrating the versatility and effectiveness of our models, with a special emphasis on the last GIF which represents the pinnacle of our custom training efforts.

 ### Pre-Trained Model Outputs